 - See also the tutorial on Vocal Removal and Isolation

-This plug-in can only remove vocals (or other audio) when the vocal is panned to center; in other words, identical in both left and right channels.
+This plug-in can only remove vocals (or other audio) when the vocal is panned to center (that is, identical in both left and right channels).
 The lead vocal is sometimes recorded this way.
 When one channel is inverted and then both panned to center, any audio which is identical in both channels is canceled out, so becomes inaudible.

 This means that if the audio you don't want to remove also happens to be center-panned, it will be canceled out along with the vocals.
 Kick drum and bass are examples of audio that is often center-panned and can thus disappear when vocals are removed.
 If the vocals differ in pitch (and thus in frequency) from other center-panned parts, removing only selected frequencies from the audio can solve such problems.